kontainapp/km-releases/README.md

 Supported syscalls and delegation to host relations to seccomp

+### Snapshot Overview

+A KM snapshot is a file that contains a point-in-time image of a running KM guest process.
+When a KM process is resumed, the guest process continues from the point where the snapshot was taken.

+There are two ways to create KM snapshots:

+- Internal: the guest program links with the KM API and calls `snapshot.take()`.
+- External: an external agent uses the `km_cli` command to create a snapshot.

+A KM snapshot file is an ELF format core file with KM specific records in the NOTES section.
+This means that KM snapshot files can be read by standard `binutil` tools.

 ### Solution for no-nested-virtualization machines

 When nested virtualization is not available, Kontain provides a Kontain Kernel module (`kkm`) that implements a subset of KVM ioctls.
 It does not reuse KVM code or algorithms, because the requiements are much simpler - but it does implement a subset if `KVM ioctls` and uses the same control paradigm.
 It communicates via special device `/dev/kkm`.